Certification for Differentially Private Prediction in Gradient-Based Training: Methodology and Computations

 \textbf{Computational Complexity.} To analyze the time complexity of our algorithm in comparison to standard stochastic gradient descent (SGD), we focus on the operations described in Theorem~\ref{thrm:descent_dir}.
 First, computing the gradient bounds $\delta^{(i)}_L$ and $\delta^{(i)}_U$ for each sample $i$ in the batch using interval propagation requires at most four times the cost of regular training (see Appendix~\ref{app:backprop}).
 Once the bounds are computed, selecting the top or bottom $k$ gradient bounds has a time complexity of $\mathcal{O}(b)$, where $b$ is the batch size.
 Thus, the time complexity for a single run of Algorithm~\ref{alg:AGT} is a constant factor times the complexity of standard training.

-Empirically, we observe that a single run of AGT incurs a wall-clock time that is 2 to 4 times that of regular training.
-Although improved privacy guarantees can be obtained using just one value of $k$, running Algorithm~\ref{alg:AGT} for multiple values $k \in \{k_1, \dots, k_M\}$ provides tighter guarantees.
-In practice, fewer than $M=10$ runs of Algorithm~\ref{alg:AGT} are generally sufficient to achieve most of the privacy benefits, which we explore further in Appendix~\ref{app:bounding_smooth_sens}.
-At inference time, the largest value of $k \in \{k_1, \dots, k_M\}$ for which privacy-safe certificates can be provided must be determined (e.g., via binary search).
-This incurs a cost of approximately $4 \log M$ times the cost of standard inference.
+Empirically, we observe that a single run of AGT incurs a wall-clock time that is 2--4 times that of regular training.
+As noted above, fewer than 10 runs of Algorithm~\ref{alg:AGT} are generally sufficient to achieve most of the privacy benefits, leading to a total training and inference penalty of 20--40 times that of standard approaches.

+\textbf{Limitations.} Algorithm~\ref{alg:AGT} can derive valid bounds for the parameter space of any gradient-based training algorithm.
+However, the tightness of these bounds depends heavily on the specific architecture, hyperparameters, and training process employed.
+In particular, the bound propagation between consecutive iterations assumes the worst-case additions and removals at \textit{every parameter index}.
+As a result, achieving meaningful guarantees with this method may necessitate training with larger batch sizes or fewer epochs than usual.
+Moreover, some loss functions, such as multi-class cross-entropy, result in especially loose interval relaxations.
+Consequently, AGT tends to provide weaker guarantees for multi-class problems compared to binary classification tasks.
+We anticipate that future developments in tighter bound-propagation methods, such as those leveraging more expressive abstract domains, could address these limitations.